Creating product variations on Amazon – How to do it and why you should focus on it!

 • The products can have a common title.

-It is also important that customers would expect these products to be together on one product page.
+It is also important to note that customers would expect these products to be together on one product page.
 As we all know, the customer is the focus at Amazon, and they should experience a good customer journey under all circumstances.
 If they click on a T-shirt and only need to select the appropriate size as expected, it is simple for them and they will not be confused.
-However, if they click on the T-shirt and now have to choose whether to buy the T-shirt or perhaps a dress with the same pattern, the customer is understandably irritated – after all, they wanted a T-shirt and not a dress.
-Customer orientation, of course, also has its justification.
+However, if they click on the T-shirt and now have to choose whether to buy the T-shirt or perhaps a dress with the same pattern, the customer is understandably confused – after all, they wanted a T-shirt, not a dress.
+Customer orientation, of course, has its justification.
 After all, this increases the likelihood that customers will shop at Amazon again in the future.
 You benefit from this as well.

-Amazon further writes on the topic of product variation: If your products do not meet the following requirements, they may not be so well suited for creating variants:
+Amazon further states on the topic of product variation: If your products do not meet the following requirements, they may not be as suitable for creating variations:

-• The products differ fundamentally from each other.
+• The products fundamentally differ from each other.

 • The products require completely different product descriptions.